 However, this zero nitrogen fertilizer does not work for all plants.
 It is generally used for winterizing purposes, such as fertilizing clover.
 While it is not the best choice for all plants, it does have a few niche uses.
 During the winter months, plants use very little nitrogen, and rain and snow can easily wash them away.
 Therefore, a winterizing fertilizer is best used in the fall months leading up to winter.

 It is a good choice for most plants

-Different types of plants require different amounts of the various nutrients.
-The ratio of these nutrients is represented by the numbers on fertilizers.
-In addition to nitrogen, 0-20-20 fertilizer increases phosphorus and potassium, but decreases nitrogen.
-It is a good choice for most plants, and a good choice for most farmers.
+Different types of plants require different amounts of various nutrients.
+The ratio of these nutrients is represented by the number of fertilizers.
+In addition to nitrogen, 0-20-20 fertilizer increases phosphorus and potassium but decreases nitrogen.
+It is a good choice for most plants and a good choice for most farmers.
 If you are unsure about which type of fertilizer to use, check with your local nursery or tractor supply.